Primordial Black Holes with QCD Color Charge

-{\it PBHs and Critical Collapse.} For decades, the numerical relativity community has studied the processes by which overdensities collapse to form black holes.
-One of the most striking results is that the mass of the resulting black hole depends upon a one-parameter family of initial data and a single universal critical exponent, in close analogy to phase transitions in statistical physics \cite{Choptuik:1992jv,Evans:1994pj,Niemeyer:1999ak,Musco:2008hv,Gundlach:2002sx,Gundlach:2007gc}.
+{\it PBHs and Critical Collapse.} We restrict attention to PBHs that form from collapse of primordial overdensities amplified during inflation, which remains the most thoroughly analyzed and empirically constrained scenario \cite{Carr:2020gox,Escriva:2022duf,Ozsoy:2023ryl,Green:2020jor,Carr:2020xqk,Khlopov:2008qy,Villanueva-Domingo:2021spv,Belotsky:2014kca}.
+One of the most striking results from decades of studies by the numerical-relativity community is that the mass of the resulting black hole depends upon a one-parameter family of initial data and a single universal critical exponent, in close analogy to phase transitions in statistical physics \cite{Choptuik:1992jv,Evans:1994pj,Niemeyer:1999ak,Musco:2008hv,Gundlach:2002sx,Gundlach:2007gc}.
 In particular, the black hole mass $M$ at the time of collapse $t_c$ obeys the relation \beq M (t_c)=\kappa M_H(t_c) \lvert \bar{\cal C} - {\cal C}_c\rvert^\nu, \eeq where $M_H(t_c)$ is the mass contained within a Hubble volume at $t_c$, ${\cal C}(r)=2G\delta M(r)/r$ is the compaction as a function of areal radius $r$ \cite{Shibata:1999zs,Harada:2023ffo}, $\bar{\cal C}$ is the compaction averaged over a Hubble radius, ${\cal C}_c \simeq 0.4$ is the threshold for black hole formation \cite{Escriva:2019phb}, and $\kappa$ is an ${\cal O}(1)$ dimensionless constant whose value depends on the spatial profile of ${\cal C}(r)$ and the averaging procedure \cite{Musco:2008hv,Musco:2018rwt,Ando:2018qdb,Germani:2018jgr,Kalaja:2019uju,Escriva:2019nsa,Young:2019osy,Gow:2020bzo,Escriva:2022duf}.
 The universal scaling exponent $\nu$ depends on the equation of state of the fluid that undergoes collapse; numerical studies show $\nu = 0.36$ for a radiation fluid \cite{Evans:1994pj,Koike:1995jm,Niemeyer:1999ak,Musco:2008hv}.
 Early numerical studies only considered spherically symmetric initial conditions, though later studies identified critical-collapse behavior even when relaxing spherical symmetry \cite{Gundlach:2007gc}.

 Researchers have distinguished ``Type I'' versus ``Type II'' forms of critical collapse.
 In Type I cases, a mass gap appears, setting a smallest (nonzero) value of $M$, above which $M$ scales as in Eq.~(\ref{MBH}).
 In Type II cases, the system remains scale-free and self-similar, with no mass gap, and self-consistent black hole solutions exist even for $M\rightarrow 0$ \cite{Gundlach:2002sx,Gundlach:2007gc}.
 Simulations have shown that several cases of cosmological interest are Type II, including collapse within a perfect fluid in the ultrarelativistic regime, as well as in a pure SU($N$) gauge field \cite{Choptuik:1996yg,Neilsen:1998qc,Choptuik:1999gh,Musco:2008hv}.